Published: Apr 24, 2026

 Kerrie Luginbill, Chief Strategy Officer, OTM

-More specifically, here are a few features to try in AgencyAnalytics:
+Here are a few features to try in AgencyAnalytics:

 Goal tracking: Add tailored goals to show progress toward specific KPIs, such as traffic growth, conversions, or keyword targets.

 Text commentary: Add notes or explanations within the dashboard to clarify insights and reduce client questions.
+This is especially helpful for non-technical clients who need context around the numbers.

-Analyzing data shouldn’t take all day.
-Use Ask AI to determine top-performing pages, assess SEO traffic, and more–try it in AgencyAnalytics, free for 14 days.
+Analyzing data shouldn't take all day.
+Use Ask AI to determine top-performing pages, assess SEO traffic, and more.
+Try it in AgencyAnalytics, free for 14 days.

 One of the easiest options is creating a client login profile, which provides 24/7 dashboard access.